-Let’s face it: if you’re choosing to go the holistic route, the journey through a healthy pregnancy and motherhood can feel isolating.
+If you’re choosing to go the holistic route, the journey through pregnancy & motherhood can feel isolating.
 It can feel like everyone else is going the traditional medicine route and you’re all alone!
 I’m here to tell you don’t worry – you’re not alone.
 There are so many people who choose to live a more natural lifestyle and you can find them right here on the internet!
-I’m going to guide you through everything you need to know for a happy and healthy pregnancy & into motherhood – the holistic way.
-These tips aren’t only for when you’re pregnant, however: use them into motherhood to continue seeing benefits!
+I’m going to guide you through everything you need to know for healthy pregnancy including healthy pregnancy snacks, vitamins and supplements and where to find community.
+These tips aren’t only for when you’re pregnant, however: use them into breastfeeding & motherhood to continue seeing benefits!

 Disclaimer: I am not a doctor and this is not medical advice.